piougy/CzechIdMng/Realization/frontend/README.md

 `gulp`

-__For run with specific profile and stage:__
+__For run with specific profile (for example "specprofile") and stage:__

-`gulp -p koop -s test` (default values of profile and stage arguments are default/development)
+`gulp -p specprofile -s test` (default values of profile and stage arguments are default/development)

 ### Build

 When you are done, create a production ready version of the JS bundle:

-`gulp build -p koop -s test` (default values of profile and stage arguments are default/development)
+`gulp build -p specprofile -s test` (default values of profile and stage arguments are default/development)

 ### [Docs](./docs/README.md)